 - If the bpm is under 140, you’re having a boy

 This one sounds legitimate.
 And for a long time, baby’s heart rate was actually used as a means to determine the gender of the baby.

 In 2006, however, a paper was published from the Department of Obstetrics and Gynecology from Wright State University on exactly this matter.
 In the study, they examined 244 female fetal heart rates and 233 male fetal heart rates.
 The female FHR averaged to 152 bpm, while the male FHR average to 155 bpm.
 By all scientific community standards, this is not a statistically significant difference.

 #4 Ring on a String Test

-As any good test maker knows, the test sounds 200% more viable when it flows off the tongue: thus, the only supporting evidence for the Ring on a String Test.
+As any good test maker knows, the test sounds 200% more viable when it flows off the tongue: thus, the only supporting evidence for this pregnancy myth.
 Still curious?
 Here’s how it works:

 - Tie your wedding ring—although any ring will do—to a long piece of string.